Brazilian Landmarks - 30 Famous Landmarks in Brazil

 Parque Lage, Jardim Botânico, Rio de Janeiro

-Parque Lage is found in Rio's Jardim Botânico area, named after the botanical garden found here.
+Parque Lage is in Rio's Jardim Botânico area, named after the botanical garden found here.
 This park features a grand building with arched walkways.
 The image of this building and its central pond is an iconic Rio photo-op.

 The park also has some forested areas and a large green lawn to relax on and take some more pictures.
 While exploring the site, you'll likely spot a range of Brazilian birds and marmosets.
 You'll also get an incredible view of Christ the Redeemer from here.

 The park's full name is Escola de Artes Visuais do Parque Lage.
-That's because the famous Brazilian buildings found here are used to teach visual arts courses.
+That's because the famous Brazilian buildings here are used to teach visual arts courses.

 Escadaria Selarón, Santa Teresa, Rio de Janeiro

-Named by many as the most beautiful staircase in the world, Escadaria Selarón is another iconic Brazilian landmark found in Rio.
+Named by many as the most beautiful staircase in the world, Escadaria Selarón is another iconic Brazilian landmark in Rio.
 The 213 steps feature colorful tiles in blue, green, and yellow to represent the Brazilian flag.

 Along with colored tiles, you'll find tiles with images relating to soccer teams, religion, other countries, and more.
 The surrounding walls are decorated, too, predominantly with bright red tiles.